Skaper/reabell/Assets/BNG Framework/Integrations/PUN/Readme.txt

 This integration package will get you started with PhotonPUN.
-The included scripts will connect you to a room and sync the player's head, hands, and hand animations.
+The included scripts will connect you to a room, sync the player's head, hands, hand animations.
+The NetworkedGrabbable script will allow you to sync a Grabbables position / rotation.

+Check out the online documentation here : https://wiki.beardedninjagames.com/en/Integrations/PhotonPUN2

 1. Download and import the PhotonPUN package : https://assetstore.unity.com/packages/tools/network/pun-2-free-119922